pynenc/pynenc/docs/usage_guide/use_case_003_concurrency_control.md

     if not any_run_in_parallel(no_control_results):
         raise ValueError(f"Expected parallel execution, got {no_control_results}")

-    # check that with control does not run in parallel
+    # With concurrency control: sequential execution
     controlled_invocations = [
         tasks.sleep_with_running_concurrency(0.1) for _ in range(10)
     ]
     controlled_results = [i.result for i in controlled_invocations]
     if any_run_in_parallel(controlled_results):
         raise ValueError(f"Expected sequential execution, got {controlled_results}")
-    ...
 ```

-Each section of this guide aims to provide a clear understanding of how concurrency control can be implemented and managed within Pynenc, offering insights into practical applications of these features.
+Each demonstration section aims to clearly illustrate how different concurrency configurations affect task execution within Pynenc.

 ## Conclusion

-The `concurrency_control` sample serves as an introduction to using concurrency control features in Pynenc.
-By exploring different settings and their impact on task execution, developers can gain insights into how to effectively manage task concurrency in their applications.
+The `concurrency_control` sample introduces concurrency management within Pynenc clearly and practically.
+By using task-specific settings or global defaults via `PynencBuilder`, developers gain powerful and flexible options for controlling concurrent task execution.